In this article, we look at how to measure and calculate utilisation in the contact centre.

 While utilisation considers an advisor’s total time in the contact centre, including internal shrinkage considerations, occupancy only considers the time when advisors are active on the contact centre floor.

 To go into more detail, occupancy is instead the percentage of time advisors spend handling customer contacts compared to their log-in time.
-This is shown in the formula below:
+This is shown in the occupancy formula below:

-As Henriette says: “Occupancy is especially important in schedule design, as it assists with measuring schedule optimisation, so as not to have advisors sitting and waiting too long for calls.”
+So, while utilisation is useful for balancing costs and schedule efficiency, as well as calculating shrinkage, measuring occupancy has other benefits, such as in schedule design, as it assists with measuring schedule optimisation, so as not to have advisors sitting and waiting too long for calls.

 Keeping this in mind, both metrics are important for contact centres to measure, so please don’t confuse them.